How to Create an Excel Radar Chart (Complete Guideline)

 Selecting Ranges

-• Excel will modify the chart for you.
+• Excel will update the chart accordingly.

 Max and Min Values Changed